nalgeon/sqlean/docs/time.md

 Duration is a 64-bit number of nanoseconds, so it can represent values up to about 290 years.
 You can store duration values as NUMBER.

-The calendrical calculations always assume a Gregorian calendar, with no leap seconds.
+The calendarical calculations always assume a Gregorian calendar, with no leap seconds.

 ## Creating time values